A Lightweight, Transferable, and Self-Adaptive Framework for Intelligent DC Arc-Fault Detection in Photovoltaic Systems: Experiments

 The LD-Adapt experiments aim to address the discrepancies between real-world and laboratory conditions.
 Two specific cases are examined: (1) differences between actual PV panels and simulated PV sources used in lab testing, as illustrated in Fig.~\ref{fig:pv_source_vs_panel_spectro}, and (2) environmental variations encountered during field deployment.

 \paragraph{Performance Recovery on PV Panels} To validate the generalization capability, we evaluated the model on in-house rooftop PV panels under arc-fault conditions.
-Due to spectral discrepancies between the laboratory setup and field conditions, the baseline model achieved an overall precision of only 21\% across 9 test cases.
-We then applied the \textit{LD-Adapt} Stage~1 adaptation mechanism, which performs incremental parameter fine-tuning using the newly collected field data.
+Due to spectral discrepancies between the laboratory setup and field conditions, the baseline model achieved only 21\% precision.
+We then applied the \textit{LD-Adapt} Stage~1 adaptation mechanism, which performs incremental parameter fine-tuning using the newly collected PV panels data.
 Notably, this process utilized standard hyperparameter settings without requiring exhaustive search.
 After adaptation, the detection precision recovered to 95\%, confirming that parameter-level adjustment is sufficient to bridge the gap between simulated and physical PV sources.

-\paragraph{Performance Recovery on Field Conditions} A large fleet of devices has been deployed in the field, with the algorithm performing reliably across the majority of units.
-However, AFCI alarms were triggered by a small subset of devices due to unique environmental conditions.
+\paragraph{Performance Recovery on Field Conditions} A large fleet of devices has been deployed in the field, and typical installation is illustrated in Figure \ref{fig:field_installation}.

+The algorithm performing reliably across the majority of units, yet AFCI alarms were triggered by a small subset of devices due to unique environmental conditions.
 Alarm frames were collected and filtered through the verification mechanism to identify confirmed false positives.
 Only these verified false alarms entered the cloud-device adaptation loop.
 Fig.~\ref{fig:real_device} shows the distribution of verified false alarms data collected from these devices and the recovered detection precision for each device after Stage~1 adaptation.
+Fig.~\ref{fig:field_device_spectro} compares alarm spectra from Devices~1 and 2, revealing distinct deviations from laboratory-tested nominal conditions.
+These spectral discrepancies are effectively handled by LD-Adapt method.
 In all observed cases, performance was restored without activating Stage~2 structural evolution, indicating that the domain shifts encountered were within the correction capacity of parameter fine-tuning.